 Spectrum processing corrects the spectrum for escape peaks, sum peaks, background continuum, Compton backscatter, and other effects.
 It also corrects for attenuation in the Be window and detector dead layers and for the detector efficiency.
 It can fit the peaks using theoretical models or measured responses and can perform either a linear or a non-linear spectral deconvolution.
 The wide variety of processing options permits the software to be tailored to a particular detector/spectrometer and to particular applications.

 Quantitative analysis, the step in which the element concentrations or film thicknesses are computed from the intensities, can be performed either standardless or using standards to calibrate the analytical parameters.
 With standardless analysis, all parameters are based upon theoretical equations, the fundamental parameter database, and precise modeling of the detector, X-ray tube, and geometry.
-Standardless mode is possible for simple bulk or single-layer thin-film samples when the film thickness is known.
-With analysis using standards, the fundamental parameters are based on the measured response of the system for each element.
+Standardless mode is possible for simple bulk or single-layer thin-film samples when the film thickness is known, when using a single analysis condition.
+With analysis using standards or multiple conditions, the fundamental parameters are based on the measured response of the system for each element.
 The most accurate analytical results are obtained using a “type” standard, a standard with composition similar to the material under measurement.
 Measured “scatter ratios” can be used to estimate the fraction of the sample which consists of low-Z materials that cannot be quantified by XRF.

 XRS-FP2 is a full-featured analytical software package that carries out these three steps.
 The software includes a large number of variables which the user can adjust to match the experiment conditions and to optimize processing.